ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 company to track its house manufacturing progress through a 20-bay production line, and automate the creation, modification, and retrieval of house information including customer details, quality checks, defect records, and documents.
-The consistent and centralized storage of house information is critical for the construction team to ensure a controlled handoff between production stages.
+The consistent and centralized storage of house information is critical for the construction team to ensure a controlled handoff between production bays.
 An event logging feature in BayBuild allows managers to access metrics such as the average time spent per production line bay and the average number of houses manufactured per month.

 ## Project Goals